This Week in Finance News: 12 Stories You Need to See

 Read more of the latest finance-related releases from PR Newswire and stay caught up on the top press releases by following @PRNfinance on Twitter.

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Liberty Mutual and PayPal.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for FinVolution Group and The INX Digital Company.

 Catch up on all the latest earnings reports here.